-- If the student meets the conditions of their academic plan but has not returned to good standing, they remain in probation status. - If the student meets the conditions of their academic plan and has not returned to good standing but their academic plan has expired, - the student need only submit a letter of appeal to the SAP Committee stating what has happened to make the change necessary and how they will be able to make academic progress; - the student continues in probation and a revised academic plan may be created with an extended plan ending term. - If the student fails to meet the conditions of their academic plan but successfully completed all of their courses for the term AND showed significant improvement in GPA,
+- If the student meets the conditions of the academic plan but has not returned to good standing, the student remains in probation status. - If the student meets the conditions of the academic plan and has not returned to good standing, but the academic plan has expired: - The student must submit a letter to the SAP Committee requesting a revised academic plan and the reasons for such request;

-- the student need only submit a letter of appeal to the SAP Committee stating what has happened to make the change necessary and how they will be able to make academic progress; - the student continues in probation and a revised academic plan may be created using the same plan ending term as their current academic plan OR a revised academic plan may be created with an extended plan ending term (only once until returning to good standing). - If the student fails to return to good standing, fails to meet the conditions of the academic plan, did not successfully complete all classes for the term AND/OR shows no significant improvement, he/she will be returned to suspension status and will no longer be eligible for federal financial aid.
+- The SAP Committee may allow the student to continue in probation status with a revised academic plan with an extended end term. - If the student fails to meet the conditions of the academic plan but successfully completed all courses for the term AND showed significant improvement in GPA: - The student must submit a letter to the SAP Committee requesting a revised academic plan and the reasons for such request; - The SAP Committee may allow the student to continue in probation status with a revised academic plan with the same plan end term as the current academic plan OR allow the student to continue in probation status with a revised academic plan with an extended end term.
+(A student's academic plan may be revised only once until returning to good standing). - If the student fails to return to good standing, fails to meet the conditions of the academic plan, did not successfully complete all courses for the term AND/OR shows no significant improvement, the student will be returned to suspension status and not eligible to receive federal financial aid.

-NOTIFICATION OF CHANGE IN SATISFACTORY ACADEMIC PROGRESS STATUS
+NOTIFICATION OF CHANGE IN SAP STATUS

-Students who have been placed on or removed from academic warning status, probation status, suspension status, or who have exceeded the maximum time frame, will be notified by letter stating their academic status and their federal financial aid eligibility status.
+Students who have been placed on or removed from academic warning status, probation status, suspension status, or who have exceeded the maximum time frame, will be notified by email stating their academic status and their federal financial aid eligibility status.

-Limited exceptions to this policy may be approved by the provost on a student-by-student basis.
+Limited exceptions to the Satisfactory Academic Progress Policy may be approved by the provost on a student-bystudent basis.